Christian Reformed Church in North America: Ecumenical partnerships

 In 1975 the CRC joined the Orthodox Presbyterian Church (OPC), Reformed Presbyterian Church of North America (RPCNA), the Reformed Presbyterian Church, Evangelical Synod (RPCES) and the Presbyterian Church in America (PCA) in forming the North American Presbyterian and Reformed Council (NAPARC).

 In the last decades of the 20th century, the Synod enacted innovations that were rejected by some of its more conservative members and one-time sister denominations.
 Out of concern about the state of affairs in the CRC, a group of ministers formed the Mid-America Reformed Seminary in 1981, and around the same time a federation of churches known as the Orthodox Christian Reformed Churches (OCRC), comprising some former CRC congregations, was formed.
 The 1995 decision to ordain women led to the formation of the United Reformed Churches in North America (URC), and the severing of fraternal relationships between the CRC and the OPC and PCA in 1997.
 Because of the decision to ordain women, NAPARC suspended the CRC from membership in 1999 and expelled it in 2001.
 This gradual shift has spurred some of the more conservative congregations to leave; a significant number of these have ended up in the PCA, OPC, or URC.
 In 2008, the OCRC dissolved and member churches joined the URC.

 The CRC was a charter member of the Reformed Ecumenical Council, which organized at Grand Rapids, Michigan in 1946.
 The CRC joined the World Alliance of Reformed Churches in 2002 after many years of hesitation due to what was seen as the more liberal membership and agenda of that body.
 In 2010, the Reformed Ecumenical Council and World Alliance of Reformed Churches merged to form the World Communion of Reformed Churches at a joint meeting hosted by the CRC in Grand Rapids, Michigan.
+The CRC's 2026 synod voted to withdraw from the WCRC.
 The CRC also belongs to the Canadian Council of Churches, the Evangelical Fellowship of Canada, the World Reformed Fellowship, and the National Association of Evangelicals.
 The CRC participates in Christian Churches Together in the United States and in the Global Christian Forum.

-As of 2016 the CRC has bilateral relationships with 39 denominations around the globe: 24 are in "ecclesiastical fellowship;" 10 are "in dialogue;" and five are in "corresponding fellowship."
-In North America, the CRC is denominational partners with the more mainline Reformed Church in America (from which it had split in 1857) and in ecclesiastical fellowship with the Evangelical Presbyterian Church and ECO: A Covenant Order of Evangelical Presbyterians.
+As of 2025 the CRC has bilateral relationships with 44 denominations around the globe: 24 are "in communion" and 20 are "in cooperation."
+In North America, the CRC has "in communion" relationships with the more mainline Reformed Church in America (from which it had split in 1857), the Evangelical Presbyterian Church, ECO: A Covenant Order of Evangelical Presbyterians, and the more newly formed Alliance of Reformed Churches.